DankersW/home-automation/roadmap.md

 - *Threat + Zigbee*: Look into a Zigbee board and implement and Threat gateway.

 - *Map devices*: Map devices names to their physical location in the appartment.

+- *Schedular*: Scene schedular, Turn on certain lamps to a cosy color between the times of X-Y if one of the owners is home, based on the which mobile phone is in the appartment.